“Show, don’t tell” is one of the cornerstones of powerful writing.

-One of the cornerstones of powerful writing is the use of concrete details that can tell your story for you.
-I don’t care if you’re writing a sales letter, a blog post or a short story for The New Yorker, you need details.
+The use of concrete details can tell your story for you.
+I don’t care if you’re writing a sales letter, a blog post, or a short story for The New Yorker, you need details.

 They have to be vivid.